Rory-Reid/Basemix/docs/publishing.md

 First amend the following files:

-- Basemix.UI.csproj - The `<ApplicationDisplayVersion>` needs to be a 3-part version number.
+- Basemix.csproj - The `<ApplicationDisplayVersion>` needs to be a 3-part version number.
 However, windows needs 4-part, so use that.
-- Basemix.UI.csproj - The `<ApplicationVersion>` needs to be unique every publish.
+- Basemix.csproj - The `<ApplicationVersion>` needs to be unique every publish.
 Increment it.

 The following parameters need to be set in the csproj (or more sensibly passed into the build command using secrets).
 Note that the csproj has some amendments in it to set some up, and others exist in `build.sh`: